jquense/teaspoon/README.md

 npm i --save-dev teaspoon
 ```

 Teaspoon is test enviroment agnostic, so you can (and should) bring your own test runner and frameworks.
-If you plan on doing normal component rendering (not jsut shallow rendering) you will also need a DOM enviroment, whether thats a browser, headless browser, jsdom.
+If you plan on doing normal component rendering (not just shallow rendering) you will also need a DOM environment, whether thats a browser, headless browser, or jsdom.

-Like jQuery teaspon exports a function that creates collections of nodes; except in this case you select React elements instead
+Like jQuery teaspoon exports a function that creates a collection of nodes; except in this case you select React elements instead
 of DOM nodes.

 ```js